DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/resources/lvm-nodes.md

 ### 3. Post-check

-After completing the above steps, check the status of the new storage node and its storage pool to ensure the normal operation of the node and HwameiStor system.
+After completing the above steps, check the status of the new storage node and its StorageClass to ensure the normal operation of the node and HwameiStor system.
 Follow the steps below:

 ```shell
 kubectl get localstoragenode k8s-worker-4